vamplabAI/sgr-deep-research/README.md

 ## 📊 Benchmarking with SimpleQA

-The project includes benchmarking capabilities using the **SimpleQA Verified** dataset from DeepMind/Kaggle.
+The project includes benchmarking capabilities using the **SimpleQA** dataset from DeepMind/Kaggle.
+The benchmark automatically runs the SGR agent on each question and uses an LLM judge to grade the answers.

 ### What is SimpleQA?